Petrocurrency: OPEC and shale oil boom

-By 2016, many oil exporting countries had been adversely affected by low oil prices including Russia, Saudi Arabia, Azerbaijan, Venezuela and Nigeria.
+By 2016, many oil-exporting countries had been adversely affected by low oil prices including Russia, Saudi Arabia, Azerbaijan, Venezuela and Nigeria.

 Venezuela

-The petro, or petromoneda, launched in February 2018, is a cryptocurrency developed by the government of Venezuela.
-Announced in December 2017, it is claimed to be backed by the country's oil and mineral reserves, and it is intended to supplement Venezuela's plummeting bolívar fuerte currency, purportedly as a means of circumventing U.S. sanctions and accessing international financing.
+The petro, or petromoneda, launched in February 2018, was a cryptocurrency developed by the government of Venezuela.
+Announced in December 2017, it was claimed to be backed by the country's oil and mineral reserves, and it was intended to supplement Venezuela's plummeting bolívar fuerte currency, purportedly as a means of circumventing U.S. sanctions and accessing international financing.

+On January 15, 2024, the token was shut down and any remaining holdings were liquidated.

 China

 In March 2018, China opened a futures market denominated in Yuan which could encourage the use of its currency as a petrocurrency.